uug-ai/.github/profile/README.md

-# Augment vision with artificial intelligence
+# Augment vision with Artificial Intelligence

 Cool, you are building vision models!
 But can you deploy 📦 and scale 🚀 them?
 You are not alone.
 At uugment we scale machine learning models and computer vision algorithms to transform vision into innovative and impactful solutions, enriching lives and industries.